openfaas/docs/docs/deployment/kubernetes.md

 OpenFaaS is Kubernetes-native and uses *Deployments*, *Services* and *Secrets*.
 For more detail check out the ["faas-netes" repository](https://github.com/openfaas/faas-netes).

-!!! note
-    For deploying on a cloud that supports Kubernetes *LoadBalancers* you may also want to apply the configuration in: `cloud/lb.yml`.

 ### 1.0 Build a cluster

 You can start evaluating FaaS and building functions on your laptop or on a VM (cloud or on-prem).